Madahva/My-learning-area/Notes/Front-end/3) JavaScript/JavaScript Bases.md

 If you use the defer attribute, both the script and the HTML will load simultaneously.

 Scripts loaded with the defer attribute will load in the order they appear on the page.
-They won't run until the page content has all loaded, which is useful if your scripts depend on the DOM being in place (e.g. they modify one or more elements on the page).
+They won't run until the page content has all been loaded, which is useful if your scripts depend on the DOM being in place (e.g., they modify one or more elements on the page).

 ---

 ## Event listener
 An event listener is a procedure in JavaScript that waits for an event to occur.
-The simple example of an event is a user clicking the mouse or pressing a key on the keyboard.
+A simple example of an event is a user clicking the mouse or pressing a key on the keyboard.

-you can have multiple handlers for a single event.
+You can have multiple handlers for a single event.

 ---

 ## Variables
 A variable is a container for a value, like a number we might use in a sum, or a string that we might use as part of a sentence.

 Variables are basically names for values (such as numbers, or strings of text).
-You create a variable with the keyword **let** followed by a name for your variable.
+Create a variable with the keyword **let** followed by a name for your variable.

 Constants are also used to name values, but unlike variables, you can't change the value once set.
-You create a constant with the keyword **const** followed by a name for the constant.
+Create a constant with the keyword **const** followed by a name for the constant.

-You can assign a value to your variable or constant with an equals sign (=) followed by the value you want to give it.
+You can assign a value to your variable or constant with an equal sign (=) followed by the value you want to give it.

 Use const when you can, and use let when you have to.